If you’ve been mis-sold a car finance agreement, you’re not alone. Many car finance consumers were sold deals that were unfair or not fully explained.

 - Paper Files: If you keep physical files, find your paperwork from the period when you bought the car.
 Check for files labelled “Finance Agreement,” “Hire Purchase Agreement,” or the car dealership’s name.

-2. Contact the Car Finance Provider
+2. Contact The Car Finance Provider

 If you can’t locate your own copy, the finance provider may still have records of your agreement.
 Here’s what you can do: